sait-wbdv/course-outlines/cpnt262/README.md

 - Use Cascading Style Sheet positioning, the Document Object Model, and JavaScript event handling to build dynamic HTML features into a web page.

 ## 8. Use Asynchronous JavaScript and JSON to make web pages dynamic.
-- Explain how tags such as “div” can be controlled to provide dynamic size, position, and contents changes after the main page isloaded.
+- Explain how tags such as “div” can be controlled to provide dynamic size, position, and contents changes after the main page is loaded.
 - Describe the mechanism used by JavaScript to communicate asynchronously with servers and update page regions.
 - Use the Fetch API to dynamically update web page regions using asynchronous communications with web servers.